MiclAnglz/HairSalonDatabase/README.md

 • Store all staff and their job positions in the beauty salon

-• Amongst the staff, define the staff that were therapist and the rates that they charge for specialised therapy they provided (not all therapist performed specialised therapy and had hourly rates.
+• Amongst the staff, define the staff that were therapist and the rates that they charge for specialised therapy they provided.

+<strong>note: </strong>not all therapist
+performed specialised therapy and had hourly rates.
 Rates also differ from one therapist to another)